uw-dims/dims-ocd/docs/source/scope.rst

   scenarios that will drive requirements and the system's architectural design.

-+ Section :ref:`impacts` provides a summary of impacts brought about by the new system.

-+ Section :ref:`analysis` analyzes the advantages, disadvantages, limitations, and alternatives/tradeoffs related to the new system.

 + Section :ref:`notes` provides an alphabetical listing of acronyms and abbreviations used in this document.